solidi/writing/47-my-goal-is-to-ship.md

 ## Social Post

-My #goal is to ship, reflections of two decades in #software.
+Personal #wisdom and #reflections of two decades in #software #development. #Shipping has been my goal all along.

-Thanks to Danielle Arcuri and Steve Guyer for the support
+Thanks to Danielle Arcuri and Steve Guyer

-#shipping #delivery #wisdom #reflections

 [medium](https://medium.com/@solidi/my-goal-is-to-ship-c772f63c278d)